SerratedGrin/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because the process eliminates potential human error and makes the process significantly more efficient - particularly while utilizing a bash script to establish multiple configurations with one command.
-There are, however, specific elements that will need to be modified to accurately configure according to the parameters of the topology (virtual networks and their respective IP addresses and/or subnets, as was modified in this particular case for the filebeat-config.yml).
+There are, however, specific elements that will need to be modified to accurately configure according to the parameters of the topology (virtual networks and their respective IP addresses and/or subnets, as was modified in this particular case for the [filebeat-config.yml](https://github.com/SerratedGrin/Elk-Stack-Project/blob/master/filebeat-config.yml) ).

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs necessary files for ELK to run as intended.
-- ...
+- Configures the hosting server and the ELK apps themselves.
-- ...
+- Lauches the Docker container in which the ELK Stack has been configured.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.